-We focused on this area because judgements and estimates by directors are involved in determining the recoverable amount of these assets.
+As at 31 March 2023, the Group's idle machineries amounted to RM7,456,924.
+We focused on this area because judgements and estimates by Directors are involved in determining the recoverable amount of idle machineries.

-- assessing the competence, capabilities and objectivity of the external valuers which include consideration of their qualifications and experience; - understanding the scope and purpose of the valuation by reading the terms of engagement; and - reading the valuation reports and discussing with external valuers on their valuation approach and the significant judgements they made.
+- understanding and obtaining explanations from the Group on their intention and plans related to the idle assets; - evaluating the competence, capabilities and objectivity of the external valuers which include consideration of their qualifications and experience; - understanding the scope and purpose of the valuation by reading the terms of engagement; and - reading the valuation reports and discussing with external valuers on their valuation approach and the significant judgements they made.